Baltimore Ravens: 2026 NFL Draft Preview

 Betting Analysis

 The #14 pick market has receivers leading.
-Carnell Tate is the favorite at +140.
-Colton Hood (+200) is the CB option.
+Carnell Tate is a strong target as the WR2 in the class — his size complements Flowers.
+Colton Hood is the CB option.
 T.J.
-Parker (+275) addresses the edge rush.
-The Ravens are -125 to draft a wide receiver in Round 1, reflecting the desperate need to give Lamar a true WR1.
-Tate at +140 makes the most sense — he's the best receiver likely available at this spot.
-Hood at +200 offers value if the secondary need is deemed more pressing after the Marlon Humphrey injury.
+Parker addresses the edge rush.
+The Ravens' need to give Lamar another weapon alongside Flowers points toward offense.
 Eric DeCosta has historically been willing to trade up for his guy — if a receiver he loves is there at #10-12, don't be surprised if the Ravens move.

 Get live Ravens draft odds